 In September 2018, RMS publicly released its preferred concept design for the Bypass.
 The concept design included cuttings or land bridges at Roberts Hill, Shephards Lane and Gatelys Road.

 The RMS has responded to community feedback on the preferred concept design and the project now includes tunnels at Roberts Hill, Shephards Lane and Gatelys Road.

 The EIS concept design also includes:

 RMS has reviewed community feedback received on the preferred concept design, which informed the preparation of the EIS for the Bypass.

-The EIS is now on public exhibition until 27 October 2019.
+The EIS was on public exhibition until 27 October 2019.

 The scoping report, SEARs and other project documents received by the Department to date are available on our Major Projects website.

 Following the exhibition, the Department will publish all submissions received and ask RMS to address any issues raised by the community, council and government agencies.